dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 This means that we *can* perhaps choose to do *less* and still be useful.

 We may also want to allow forwarding constructors declared on mixins, which currently do not allow constructors.
 That would allow a significant number of use-cases.

+We may want to allow non-nullable instance variables to be declared on mixins and still provide forwarding constructors, or allow final instance variables on mixins while still having a const forwading and initializing constructor.

 ## Summary

-Default constructors now have named initializing formal parameters for each public instance variable declared in the class, unless the variable has an initializer.
+Default constructors now have named initializing formal parameters for each public instance variable declared in the class, unless the variable is late or has an initializer.
 The parameter is required if the variable is potentially non-nullable (it has to be when its type is potentially non-nullable).

 Default constructors forward parameters to the unnamed superclass generative constructors where possible, not just to the unnamed zero-argument superclass constructor.
-It's not possible when the superclass constructor has a required named argument with the same name as a subclass instance variable without an initializer (the ones that initializing formals are added for).
+It's not possible when the superclass constructor has a required named argument which is shadowed by a parameter of the subclass constructor (including the ones introduced to initialize fields).

 This works for all classes that do not declare any constructor.
 Mixin applications get all constructors forwarded, which matches current behavior.